Art from the hills…

-A graduate of University of Ulster, Caóilfíonn Murphy O’Hanlon’s original training was in Photography which led her to capture the landscape around her and created an addiction to light, form and colour.
+Caóilfíonn Murphy O’Hanlon lives in her Great Grandparents homestead high on Sliabh Gullion, in South Armagh with her husband and four children.
+A graduate of University of Ulster, her original training was in Photography which led her to capture the landscape around her and created an addiction to light, form and colour.
 Subsequent study of Millinery, under numerous international tutors, encouraged an exploration of evolving textiles and new materials, merging traditional skills with modernity.
 Her textile work is a quirky organic fusion of natural fibres, found objects and upcycled fabrics.

 My adoration of Wool